developmentAC/infomaid/README.md

 Before you start, make sure you have the following softwares have been installed:

-+ Special note: This project was developed on the MacOS (Ventura).
++ Special note: This project was developed on the MacOS (Sonoma).
 Other OSs such as Windows and Linux have not been tested.

 + Python
   + [All about Python](https://www.python.org)